material-motion/material-motion/starmap/specifications/interactions/transitions/TimeWindow.md

 }
 ```

+### Initialization API

-**Initialization API**: A time window must be created with an initial direction and duration.
+A time window must be created with an initial direction and duration.

 ```
 class TimeWindow {